aminasajan/spark/src/main/scala/com/example/spark/kafka.md

 ```
 bin/kafka-server-start.sh config/server.properties
 ```
+When you run this command in your Kafka installation directory, it executes the kafka-server-start.sh script, which reads the configuration settings from the server.properties file and starts the Kafka broker server using those settings.
 Repeat this step to start additional Kafka brokers if desired for a multi-broker setup.

 - Create a Topic: To create a topic, open a new terminal window and run the following command:
 ```
 bin/kafka-topics.sh --create --topic my-topic --bootstrap-server localhost:9092 --replication-factor 1 --partitions 1
 ```
+When you run this command, Kafka will create a new topic named "my-topic" with the specified configurations.
+It will have one partition and one replica, and it will be accessible through the specified bootstrap server.
 Replace my-topic with the name of your topic and adjust replication factor and partition count as needed.

 - Produce Messages to the Topic: Open a new terminal window and run the following command to start a producer and publish messages to the topic:
 ```
 bin/kafka-console-producer.sh --topic my-topic --bootstrap-server localhost:9092
 ```
+When you run this command, the Kafka console producer will start, and you'll be able to interactively produce messages to the specified Kafka topic.
+Any messages you enter into the console will be sent to the Kafka topic "my-topic" via the bootstrap server running on localhost:9092.
 Type messages into the producer terminal and press Enter to send them to the topic.

 - Consume Messages from the Topic: Open a new terminal window and run the following command to start a consumer and subscribe to the topic:
 ```
 bin/kafka-console-consumer.sh --topic my-topic --from-beginning --bootstrap-server localhost:9092
 ```
+When you run this command, the Kafka console consumer will start, and it will begin consuming messages from the specified Kafka topic.
+If the --from-beginning option is used, the consumer will start from the earliest available message in the topic and continue consuming messages as they arrive.
+The consumer will display the consumed messages in the console output.

+## Bootstrap Server
+- The bootstrap server provides the initial connection point for the client to connect to the Kafka cluster.
+- The bootstrap server provides metadata about the Kafka cluster, including the addresses of all Kafka brokers in the cluster.
+- As brokers are added or removed from the cluster, the bootstrap server updates the metadata provided to clients, allowing them to adapt to changes in the cluster topology.